riddlewiggler/ffc/README.md

 ## Usage

-Basic usage.
 This will clean both Firefox and Chrome:

 ```bash
 ffc